Akochieng/alx-system_engineering-devops/0x00-shell_basics/README.md

 File: 4-listmorefiles displays the current directory contents including hidden files in long format
 File: 5-listfilesdigitonly displays current directory contents in long format with user and group IDs displayed numerically
 File: 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory
+File: 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory
+File: 8-firstdelete deletes the file betty in /tmp/my_first_directory
+File: 9-firstdirdeletion deletes my_first_directory in /tmp
+File: 10-back changes the working directory to the previous one